-I’ve always disliked The 48 Laws of Power - but not because it’s a bad book.
+I’ve always disliked The 48 Laws of Power, but not because it’s a bad book.

-In fact, it describes concepts that both reflect reality and are useful in many contexts.
+It describes concepts that both reflect reality and are useful in many contexts.
 It’s hard to the deny that the book is insightful, and probably worth reading.

 What I find so distasteful is that it propagates a set of principles optimized for zero-sum environments.